 How do you check for compliance?

-You can check whether your pool and spa complies with the relevant legislation by referring to the checklists provided by the Victorian Building Authority.
+You can check whether your pool and spa complies with the relevant legislation by referring to the checklists provided by the Building and Plumbing Commission.
 Requirements vary depending upon the date that your pool or spa was installed.
+Please note that these checklists do not negate the need for an inspection by a registered pool inspector.
 Please view checklists links below:

 Safety around pools and spas